Human rights violations by the CIA: 2007 status of ghost detainees

-A 50-page Human Rights Watch report, "Ghost Prisoner: Two Years in Secret CIA Detention", contains a detailed description of a secret CIA prison from a Palestinian former detainee who was released from custody the previous year.
-Human Rights Watch has also sent a public letter to US president George W. Bush requesting information about the fate and whereabouts of the missing detainees.
+A 50-page HRW report, "Ghost Prisoner: Two Years in Secret CIA Detention", contains a detailed description of a secret CIA prison from a Palestinian former detainee who was released from custody the previous year.
+HRW has also sent a public letter to US president George W. Bush requesting information about the fate and whereabouts of the missing detainees.

-"President Bush told us that the last 14 CIA prisoners were sent to Guantanamo, but there are many other prisoners 'disappeared' by the CIA whose fate is still unknown," said Joanne Mariner, terrorism and counterterrorism director at Human Rights Watch.
+"President Bush told us that the last 14 CIA prisoners were sent to Guantanamo, but there are many other prisoners 'disappeared' by the CIA whose fate is still unknown," said Joanne Mariner, terrorism and counterterrorism director at HRW.
 "The question is: what happened to these people and where are they now?"

 In early September 2006, 14 detainees were transferred from secret CIA prisons to military custody at Guantánamo Bay.
-In a televised speech on 6 September 2006, President Bush announced that with those 14 transfers, no prisoners were left in CIA custody.
+In a televised speech on September 6, 2006, President Bush announced that with those 14 transfers, no prisoners were left in CIA custody.
 A further congressional investigation and a series of hearings were conducted within Congress.
 Then-candidate Obama also promised to close down Guantanamo Bay but did not follow through.
 41 prisoners are still held at Guantanamo without US judicial processes followed for their detainments.